lt3138/get-clean-data-project/README.md

 ## Procedure for Project
 1. Download source data zip file for the project from https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip and unzip it.
-2. Perform step 1 of the project assignment by:
+2. Perform "Merges the training and the test sets to create one data set" by:

     a.
 For the test sample data, read the subject data, X data, and Y data into data frames, merge them and label them appropriately in a test dataframe.

     b.
 For the train sample data, read the subject data, X data, and Y data into data frames, merge them and label them appropriately in a train dataframe.

     c.
-Merge the test dataframe and train dataframe into a single dataframe.
+Merge the test dataframe and train dataframe into a single dataframe, called _theDataSet_.

+3. Perform "Extracts only the measurements on the mean and standard deviation for each measurement" by:

+    a.
+Determine the rows of the feature dataframes that contain the text "mean()" and "std()".

+    b.
+Extract all columns from _theDataSet_ that maps to all of the rows from step above and save it in the _meanStdDF_ dataframe.

+4. Perform "Uses descriptive activity names to name the activities in the data set" by:

+    a.
+Read the activity_labels.txt into a dataframe.
+(The activity names are in the activity_labels.txt)

+    b.
+Join it with the _meanStdDF_ dataframe.